yxyyeah/JunQi-chinese-battle-chess/README.md

-# JunQi-a-kind-of-chinese-chess
+# JunQi-battle-chess
-first you need to install the latest version of pygame, and pywin32
+First you need to pip install the latest version of pygame and pywin32.
+Then git clone this repository and enter the game by clicking the file "PLAYGAME.py"

-This is my first project written in Pygame as a newbie in Python.
-I started learning python a few monthes ago, learning by the book Python Crash Course by ehMatthes.
-This JunQi program is a practice of my understandings of the python basics and Pygame.
-(I would appreciate it if you can give me some constructive advice on my code :))

 if you encounter any problem feel free to submit an issue!
 # The game needs two players, one is red and the other is black.
 Like other chess rules, the two players take turns to move their chess, following JunQi's specific rules: